-The Elections Committee will determine the eligibility of candidates as promptly as possible and will notify each candidate found to be ineligible by telephone, e-mail, and/or overnight mail.
-The inclusion by the Elections Committee of a candidate's name on a petition shall not be construed as a final ruling about whether that candidate has met the eligibility requirements for election; such an issue can be the subject of an objection through a period ending 6:00 PM on Tuesday, April 5, 2011.
+The Elections Committee will determine the eligibility of candidates to be included on the petition as promptly as possible and will notify each candidate found to be ineligible by telephone, e-mail, and/or overnight mail.
+Those found ineligible will not be included on a Petition.
+The inclusion by the Elections Committee of a candidate's name on a Petition shall not be construed as a final ruling about whether that candidate has met the eligibility requirements for election; such an issue can be the subject of an objection through a period ending 6:00 PM on Wednesday, July 5, 2017.